bearkerb/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a specific tenant.
-2. **System** verifies that it is valid and corresponds to an existing tenant.
+2. **System** verifies that the request is valid and corresponds to an existing tenant.
 3. **System** removes the specified tenant record all linked jobs.
 4. **System** shows the success message and refreshes the list of tenants automatically.